light soils

 BBC - Gardening - Basics - Grow marrows, courgettes and squashes

-... a neutral or slightly acid soil is best, but problems are unlikely when growing on alkaline soils.
-Even a good site should be improved by the addition of plenty of well-rotted manure ... soil, plenty of manure before sowing or planting makes additional feeding unnecessary.
+... neutral or slightly acid soil is best, but problems are unlikely when growing on alkaline soils.
+Even a good site should be improved by the addition of plenty of well-rotted ... , plenty of manure before sowing or planting makes additional feeding unnecessary.
 On very sandy or light soils, regular applications of a liquid feed will help to boost production.
 In cold conditions pollinating ...

 www.bbc.co.uk